spacetelescope/stenv/README.md

 2. [Pick a release from the Releases page](https://github.com/spacetelescope/stenv/releases).
 These releases have YAML files in the Assets section for each supported platform and Python version:
    [![release example](docs/release_example.png)](https://github.com/spacetelescope/stenv/releases)

+   This example assumes Mac OSX (`macOS`) with Python 3.9 (`py3.9`) and release `2022.08.08` with the `latest` constraints.
+To use this example for another configuration, download the respective environment file.

    > :warning: **Creation of a new release will trigger a new [workflow job in GitHub Actions](https://github.com/spacetelescope/stenv/actions/workflows/build.yml) that builds